arcpolaris/arcpolaris/README.md

-I'm on the robotics team and don't really know how to explain things in general.
+i don't really know how to explain things in general...

 <!---
 arcpolaris/arcpolaris is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.